-A slogan often represents a company’s philosophy.
+A slogan many times represents a company’s philosophy.
 Other times it’s a phrase, or maybe just two or three words, that describe the value of a product or service.
 Think of a slogan as a recognizable handle associated with a particular brand.
 They’re often clever, witty, and easy to remember.

 The goal is for your slogan to stick in people’s heads.
 Ideas that are relevant to your business can be communicated using a tagline.They work in conjunction with a logo, which is a visual representation of a company, whereas, a tagline is more of an audible representation.
 While slogans aren’t mandatory, they can do wonders for your business.

 Think of a slogan as a mini-mission statement that identifies a product or company.
 Great taglines capture a company’s essence, although it may not define its purpose.
 When thinking of the perfect tagline, reflect on what makes your service or product stand out.
 How is it different from your competitor’s products?